TarsLab/obsidian-ai-zhipu/README.md

 - View the details of the last chat in the chat details, including the prompt and token usage.

 ![image](docs/images/show_chat_detail.png)

+## Requirements

+- An API key from [ZhiPu AI](https://open.bigmodel.cn)
+- network connection when using the command "Generate from the selected text / line / block"
+- Using the ZhiPu API will incur charges.
+For detailed fee information, please refer to the [official ZhiPu website](https://open.bigmodel.cn).
+It is important to note that generating images from text consumes a significant number of tokens.

 ## Install from Github